xiaoliang2012/minecraft-terminal/README.md

 To do this you must specify the configuration directory path:

 ```
-$ mc-term -scp /path/to/folder
+$ mc-term -scp /path/to/config/dir
 ```

-Then you must generate the default configuration files at that same directory:
+Then you must generate the default configuration files in that same directory:

 ```
-$ mc-term -gc /path/to/folder
+$ mc-term -gc /path/to/config/dir
 ```

 Finally check if you've set everything correctly:

 ```
-$ ls /path/to/folder
+$ ls /path/to/config/dir
 config.json  credentials.json  physics.json
 ```